finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

             try
             {
-                // [EXPERIMENTAL] Aggregate data in a portfolio or portfolio group, as nested NestedAggregationResponse result = apiInstance.GetNestedAggregation(scope, code, aggregationRequest);
+                // [EXPERIMENTAL] Aggregate data in a portfolio or portfolio group, as nested                Deprecated: Endpoint is being retired.
+The nested functionality is supported on the valuation endpoint through use of an 'include subtotals' flag.
+                NestedAggregationResponse result = apiInstance.GetNestedAggregation(scope, code, aggregationRequest);
                 Debug.WriteLine(result);
             }